 Where your business is situated can affect your revenue, according to the SBA.
 The cost of living in certain locations is higher than in others.Certain items and services are in higher demand in some places than others.

 The Bureau of Labor Statistics created a handbook called State Occupational Employment and Wage Estimates, which breaks down wage data by industry, occupation, and state.
 This tool can be used to compare earnings for various jobs.
 Because the size of a city affects costs, you may be able to earn more in some places than others.

 The size of a company will affect how much money you’re bringing in..
 Your ability to work will improve as your business grows and you recruit more people, resulting in greater earnings.
 Because the work production will be higher, a company with 500 employees is considerably more likely to earn a bigger revenue than one with only three.

-Computer and mathematical professionals, for example, earn an average of $67,970 per year, whereas flower designers make an average of $27,610 per year.
+Computer and mathematical professionals, for example, have a median wage of $97,540 per year, whereas a flower designer’s median wage is $29,880 per year.
 Visit the Bureau of Labor Statistics website for more salary data by industry and occupation.

 Quality of employees